hearthforpc-oss/Hearth/README.md

 1. Go to **github.com/hearthforpc-oss/Hearth/releases**
 2. Click **Hearth.exe** to download it
 3. Double-click Hearth.exe to run it — Windows may show a warning saying "Unknown publisher."
-Click **More info** then **Run anyway.** This warning appears because Hearth doesn't have a paid security certificate yet.
+Click **More info** then **Run anyway.** This warning appears because Hearth doesn't have a paid security certificate.
 The source code is fully public if you want to verify it.
 4. Hearth will open and ask you to fill in some information

 ### Step 5 — Set up Hearth